Mull of Galloway 2018 Events

 There are no Foghorn demonstrations during the nesting season of the birds at the Mull of Galloway.
 Engine demonstrations will continue every Sunday and the nesting birds and newly hatched chicks can be viewed on the live camera recordings in the RSPB Visitor Centre.

-The to be confirmed dates on the calendar during April, May and July indicate that an engine demonstration will take place and the Foghorn may sound depending on the laying of the eggs (April/May) and the fledging of the chicks (July).
+The to be confirmed dates on the calendar during April, May and July indicate that an engine demonstration will take place and the Foghorn may sound depending on the laying of the eggs (April/May) and the fledging of the chicks (July/August).

 Dates from September onwards and throughout the winter months will be published soon.